yangwu1227/sql-case-studies/README.md

 ### Jupyter Notebook

-Each case study folder contains a `notebook` directory containing Jupyter notebooks that can be used to run SQL queries.
+Each case study folder contains a `notebooks` directory containing Jupyter notebooks that can be used to run SQL queries.